 Defaults are a starting point.
 Calibration is the work.

 Default weights are a starting point, not a destination.
-Calibrate against your team's actual contribution patterns over the first month of shadow-mode operation.
-Every team values different contributions differently, and the queue should reflect that.
 The trap: encoding the same bias you wanted to eliminate, just relocated from a manager's head into a config file.

 Start with equal weights across all five channels.
-Run the system in shadow mode for two weeks.
+Run the system in shadow mode for two weeks — collect and score, but don't deliver the queue yet.
 Compare queue output against your intuitive sense of who deserves recognition.
 Where the system and your intuition diverge, interrogate both.
 Sometimes the system catches someone you missed.
 Sometimes your context about the person matters and the weight needs adjustment.
 Never assume the model is correct.
 Never assume your intuition is.

-A practical loop: after each weekly queue review, rate each suggestion as "strong match," "reasonable," or "off-base."
-Four weeks of feedback is enough to adjust weights with evidence rather than guesswork.
+A practical feedback loop: after each weekly queue review, rate each suggestion as "strong match," "reasonable," or "off-base" using a private note.
+Four weeks of feedback gives you enough signal to adjust weights with evidence rather than guesswork.

 | Signal Channel | Default Weight | What It Captures | Adjustment Guidance |